wp-plugins/watu/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 Creates exams with unlimited number of questions and answers.
-Assigns grade after the exam is taken.
+Assigns grade after the exam or quiz is taken.

 == License ==